 Market Reactions From Wall Street to Seoul

-The South China Morning Post analysis indicates Korean selling represented the largest monthly outflow in over two years, contributing to broader investor concerns about Tesla’s growth trajectory and competitive positioning in both electric vehicles and autonomous driving.
+Analysis from the South China Morning Post shows Korean selling hit the largest monthly outflow in over two years, feeding broader investor anxiety about Tesla’s growth trajectory and its competitive positioning in both electric vehicles and autonomous driving.

-Crypto-linked equities experienced the inverse effect, with Korean capital providing substantial liquidity support during a period when many institutional investors remained cautious about digital asset exposure.
-The over $12 billion in year-to-date Korean inflows into crypto stocks, as tracked by Cointelegraph, has helped drive valuations higher while providing these companies with more stable shareholder bases less susceptible to short-term crypto price volatility.
+Crypto-linked equities felt the opposite effect.
+Korean capital provided real liquidity support at a moment when many institutional investors were still sitting on the sidelines around digital assets.
+The $12 billion in year-to-date Korean inflows into crypto stocks, tracked by Cointelegraph, has helped push valuations higher while giving these companies more stable shareholder bases that aren’t rattled by every crypto price swing.

 Why South Korea Is Betting on Crypto Over Tesla